manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Flushing_RAM_chunk_to_a_new_disk_chunk.md

 The `FLUSH RAMCHUNK` command creates a new disk chunk in an RT table.

-Normally, an RT table would automatically flush and convert the contents of the RAM chunk into a new disk chunk once the RAM chunk reaches the maximum allowed [rt_mem_limit](../Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md#rt_mem_limit) size.
+Normally, an RT table would automatically flush and convert the contents of the RAM chunk into a new disk chunk when one of [special conditions](../Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md#ram-chunk-flushing-conditions) reached.
 However, for debugging and testing purposes, it might be useful to forcibly create a new disk chunk, and the `FLUSH RAMCHUNK` statement does exactly that.

 <!-- intro -->
 ##### SQL: